rosswintle/turbo-admin/readme.txt

 ## I'd love it if...

-Yeah, yeah, I know.
-This is a first version.
-I'll be letting you change the key combination and adding other new features soon.
+Yes, yes, there are lots of enhancements planned.
+Keep an eye out for updates.

 ## Do I really have to install this on EVERY site?

 It's funny you ask.
 I'm working on a browser extension that will let you have a command palette on every wp-admin without having to install anything!

 == Installation ==